The University Executive Committee is responsible for all matters associated with the development and management of the university.

 Where appropriate, your course or academic department to have direct links with relevant professional accrediting bodies, so that wherever possible you will be viewed as highly qualified by employers

 A range of opportunities open to you to actively engage in and be recognised for volunteering, leading student-led projects, and representing your peers.
-Such opportunities can enhance your student experience and develop your skills
+Such opportunities can enhance your student experience, develop your skills, and help to develop your professionalism

 You can expect from the Students’ Union: